WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 ---

-It is strongly recommended to **VERIFY PGP SIGNATURES** of the downloaded packages before installing Wasabi.
+It is strongly recommended to **VERIFY PGP SIGNATURES** of the downloaded packages with zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) before installing Wasabi.
 This protects you against malicious phishing sites giving you back-doored Wallet software.
 Don't trust - Verify!

 Download the packages either from the official [WasabiWallet.io](https://wasabiwallet.io/) clearnet website, or for your privacy's sake, from the official tor hidden service [http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/).

 ![](/DownloadAll.png)

-If you have personally verified zkSNACKs' PGP public key and you are familiar with the [Web Of Trust](https://security.stackexchange.com/questions/147447/gpg-why-is-my-trusted-key-not-certified-with-a-trusted-signature), please consider also [signing it](https://www.gnupg.org/gph/en/manual/x334.html).
+If you have personally verified zkSNACKs' PGP public key [${zksnacksPublicKeyFingerprint}](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) and you are familiar with the [Web Of Trust](https://security.stackexchange.com/questions/147447/gpg-why-is-my-trusted-key-not-certified-with-a-trusted-signature), please consider also [signing it](https://www.gnupg.org/gph/en/manual/x334.html).

 ---